NoStallMC/DiscordShell/README.md

 - [Discord-Bot-Chatbridge](https://github.com/retromcorg/Discord-Bot-Chatbridge)
 - [DiscordCore-4](https://github.com/retromcorg/DiscordCore-4)

-A special thanks to **JohnyMuffin** for providing the initial code template, which served as the foundation for this project.
+A special thanks to **JohnyMuffin** for providing the initial code as template, which served as the foundation for this project.

 ---